 - Butter: use unsalted melted butter, whatever brand you use regularly.

-How to make a dump cake
+How to make a peach dump cake

-- Baking it: the top bakes to a golden brown and the fruit bubbles and creates its own syrupy sauce.
+- Baking it: the top bakes to a golden brown, and the fruit bubbles and creates its own syrupy sauce.
 The key is to make sure the topping is not only golden but also fully baked inside, so check by lifting it slightly with a fork here and there.
 You should not find any wet dough inside.
 Bake it a little longer if that is not the case.

 Kitchen notes

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
+You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

 - Serving it: as with most fruit desserts, the most popular way of serving this cake mix cobbler is slightly warm with a scoop of vanilla ice cream.
 But, if that's not possible - because you don't have access to an oven or fridge - it's also really good plain at room temperature.
 Adding fresh raspberries, blueberries, or a berry sauce works wonderfully with the peach.

-They are pretty similar, but a dump cake uses cake mix, the type you find in the supermarket.
+They are similar, but a dump cake uses cake mix, the type you find in the supermarket.
 Both have a layer of fruit filling, but a cobbler uses a biscuit or pie crust topping.

 It tastes like a cross between a sweet fruit crumble and a buttery cobbler.
-It's a dessert that combines fresh fruit that creates its own syrup while it bakes with a starchy topping made with cake mix and butter.
+It's a dessert that combines fresh fruit that creates its own syrup as it bakes with a starchy topping made with cake mix and butter.

 Related recipes you might like: